 You can complete the application process entirely online from any device and find out if your loan is approved in just a few minutes.
 The entire process, from application to funds disbursement, may take up to three weeks.

-In order to apply, you’ll need to gather information, including your Social Security number, estimated annual income, school name and the amount you’d like to borrow.
+In order to apply, you’ll need to gather information like your Social Security number, your estimated annual income, your school name and the amount you’d like to borrow.
 You’ll see your interest rate once you’re approved.
 If you’re looking to refinance a loan, CommonBond may also need proof of employment, a recent loan statement for each loan you plan to refinance and proof of residency.

 Here’s what the process looks like when applying for a student loan through CommonBond:

 - Fill out the online application.
-The process is easy and even contains some helpful pieces of info about what to expect.
+The process is straightforward, and each section of the application contains frequently asked questions or guides for what to expect.

 - Get your response.
 If you’re approved, select a loan product and e-sign your loan disclosures.